 We spend so much time on the internet that it’s not crazy to make some investments in the online world to help someone else make a living in the real world.

 Before, often the only way of doing that was to make a donation to the artist without getting anything in return.
 Now fans get an NFT that they legally own and legally have the right to use for non-commercial purposes.

 Art collection as investment & power

-And then, of course… There are some less idealistic reasons involved.
+And then, of course… There are some less ideological reasons involved.
 This is the art market we’re talking about, remember?

-Art collection has always been as much about cultural appreciation as it has been about power.
+Art collecting has always been as much about cultural appreciation as it has been about power.

 In the past, if you wanted to build a fortune out of speculation and chance, your options were kind of limited to either the stock market or gambling.

 But today, people can also invest in several kinds of cryptocurrencies, and among them, in NFTs.